-What Does Each Media Outlet Want?
+Discover What Each Media Outlet Wants

 Top Notch Materials

-High quality materials are likely to be given more exposure, so ensure your PSA looks and sounds professional and engaging.
+High-quality materials are likely to be given more exposure, so ensure your PSA looks and sounds professional and engaging.
 Since you’ll be competing with other PSAs, you’ll want materials exceptionally put together, so they stand out and receive plenty of air time.